 It was coined by Marc Andreesen in the post Part 4: The only thing that matters.

-- "Product/market fit means being in a good market with a product that can satisfy that market."
+- "Product/market fit (PMF) means being in a good market with a product that can satisfy that market."

 Every company must find its PMF before scaling or sniffing around for venture money.

-The value hypothesis, or PMF, is an assumption that brings together:
+Andy Rachleff says that the value hypothesis, or PMF, is an assumption that brings together:

 - company: what is the product or service;

 - market: which are the audience or customers that are likely to care about your product;